whoareyouwhoami/KickHelpers.com/README.md

 to let them know how or when to implement the project seems successful and how much goal is suitable for their project.

-  - what is crowdfunding?
-Crowdfunding connects startups and nonprofits that need funds for their ideas with individuals who have money and believe in them.
+  - What is crowdfunding?
+    Crowdfunding connects startups and nonprofits
+    that need funds for their ideas with individuals who have money and believe in them.
 Crowd-funding has become a multibillion-dollar industry for artists, non-profits, successful business professionals